luposdate3000/luposdate3000/documentation/README-usage-compile-advanced.md

 Take a look into the file ./compile-module-all.main.kts.
 If you change something, compile only the necessary module (and the ones depending on it) instead of everything.
-If you only need the jars you can append "--fast" to the calls to "./generate-buildfile-module.kts".
+If you only need the jars you can set "fastMode.Enable" - otherwise use "fastMode.Disable"

 Compiling just a single Module for JVM only takes around 10 Seconds - which is much faster.